 My name is Aaron Palaian.
 I am the owner of Onurmark Race Productions LLC.

 I live, eat, and sleep endurance sports.
 It's my passion/career.
 This past year my family and I moved back to Michigan (Lake Orion) after living in Houston, Texas for nearly 12-years.
-We are excited to be back and we hope that the Lake Orion Turkey Trot is the start of many local events that spread family fun and fitness to the community we live in.

 Thank you for your support.